Celebs were championing #StopAsianHate well before Atlanta shootings - KESQ

 “The racist, verbal and physical assaults have left my community fearful to step outside,” Munn wrote in a statement on her verified Instagram account.
 “These hate crimes have spiked since Covid and continue to increase even though we ask for help, even though we ask our fellow Americans to be outraged for us, even though we ask for more mainstream media coverage.”

-Other stars including George Takei, Faye Dunaway (who offered to match donations to the Asian Pacific American Labor Alliance up to $10,000), Olivia Cheng and director Jon M. Chu have also been vocal about the issue.
+Other stars including George Takei, Bowen Yang (who offered to match donations to the Asian Pacific American Labor Alliance up to $10,000), Olivia Cheng and director Jon M. Chu have also been vocal about the issue.

 “Hawaii Five-0” star Daniel Dae Kim told CNN last month that he has been fearful to go out.